 Engage in the research and development of commons-centric models for art organizing, production, and exhibition; Engage with specific issues, emergent from Pro Arts Gallery & COMMONS, such as: alternative currency; alternative art market and economy; the future of art labor; historical movements that inform our present struggle; access and transparency in art organizing practices; systematic racism; infrastructural resources and new funding streams for the art and culture commons.

 The class structure supports artists and cultural organizers through collaborations in shared space, through shared resources and audiences.
-Ongoing currently: Adult classes in Chinese Calligraphy, led by Grace Xu and slow Fashion, led by Praba Pilar.
+Ongoing currently: Adult classes in Chinese Calligraphy, led by Grace Xu and slow TECH, led by Praba Pilar.

 Pro Arts is a 501 (c) (3) charitable organization.
 All donations to Pro Arts are tax deductible to the fullest extent of the law.
 Our EIN # is 94-2259269.